 I am interested in genes, chromosomes, and genomes: how they contribute to the traits of an organism, how they are transmitted during replication or cell division, and how they can change from generation to generation.
 To study genes and genomes, my research makes use of a group of newly-discovered viruses that infect bacteria.
-We will pursue two kinds of projects in the spring and summer:
+We have been pursuing two kinds of projects:

-2. If bacteriophages are ever going to be effectively used as anti-bacterial therapies, we will need to know how to control all aspects of a phage’s activities, especially how a phage expresses its genes during infection.
+2. [I am not taking additional students for this project in 2019.]
+If bacteriophages are ever going to be effectively used as anti-bacterial therapies, we will need to know how to control all aspects of a phage’s activities, especially how a phage expresses its genes during infection.
 This project is therefore aimed at the question, “How do viruses control the expression of their genes?”
 To answer this question, we are cloning pieces of DNA from O cluster phages and testing them to see if they have properties that promote transcription of mRNA.
 Characterization of these promoters should give insights into their function, their properties, and their evolution.